Gerapy/Gerapy/Deploy_Python3/README.md

 After preparation is completed。

-Run the following command in the Deploy_Python3 directory
+Run the following command in the Deploy_Python3 directory：

         - ansible-playbooks -i host site.yml

 Waiting to be completed

 Done